Ressentiment (book): Essential structures of Ressentiment proper: "pathological ressentiment"

-For Scheler, morality finds expression in response to "the call of the hour", or exercise of personal conscience, which is based the heart's proper order of love (Ordo Amoris) in relation to positive and higher values.
-By contrast, Ressentiment with its corresponding Value-Delusions willfully favors varying degrees of a disordered heart (de’ordre du coeurs) and twisted emotions consistent with personality disorders.
-For example, it is precisely the failure to feel for and identify with their victims (even to the extent of deriving sadistic pleasure) which characterizes the sociopath, the psychopath, the serial killer, the dictator, the rapist, the bully, the corrupt CEO and the ruthless drug dealer—all share this same common denominator.
-Common Law would refer to this quality as "cold blooded".
+For Scheler, morality finds expression in response to "the call of the hour", or exercise of personal conscience, which is based in the heart's proper order of love (ordo amoris) in relation to positive and higher values.
+By contrast, Ressentiment with its corresponding Value-Delusions wilfully favours varying degrees of a disordered heart (d’ordre du coeur) and twisted emotions consistent with personality disorders.
+For example, it is precisely the failure to feel for and identify with their victims (even to the extent of deriving sadistic pleasure) which characterizes the sociopath, the psychopath, the serial killer, the dictator, the rapist, the bully, the corrupt CEO and the ruthless drug dealer all share this same common denominator.
+Common Law would refer to this quality as "cold-blooded".